-- Specifying equally preferred alternatives requires quite an attempt.
-Do we need such an exhaustive representation of preferences to produce defensible decision recommendations? - Answer: Typically not, we can for example derive decision recommendations based only on ordinal information-like SWING without giving the points to the attributes - But... the simplest of such methods have severe problems - □ Answer2: Typically not, we learn how to - Accommodate incomplete preference statements in the decision model - Generate robust decision recommendations that are compatible with such statements
+- Specifying equally preferred alternatives requires quite an effort.
+Do we need such an exhaustive representation of preferences to produce defensible decision recommendations? - □ Answer: Typically not, we can for example derive decision recommendations based only on ordinal information like SWING without giving the points to the attributes - But... many such methods have severe methodological problems - □ Answer2: Typically not, we learn how to - Accommodate incomplete preference statements in the decision model - Generate robust decision recommendations that are compatible with such statements